-Reflection: Our Commitments to Black Lives
+Reflection: Our Commitments to Racial Equity

 Our core value of disrupt racial inequity calls us to challenge historical and current gaps in opportunity with a persistent focus on dismantling systemic racism.
 So, in early June, Leading Educators released a statement in support of Black lives to outline specific organizational commitments to anti-racism.
 We also pledged to report on our progress.
 Today, we are sharing a number of updates on how our work has progressed and what we are learning along the way.
 We know this work has no end date.
 And we also know there is power in honest reflection and leading by example.